PNNL-Comp-Mass-Spec/CRNT4SBML/docs/installation.rst

     $ path\to\crnt4sbml_env\Scripts\activate

+Note, in case you are using PowerShell, make sure its policy is updated by executing command as administrator ``Set-ExecutionPolicy RemoteSigned``.
 On the command line one should now see "(crnt4sbml_env)" on the left side of the command line, which indicates that one is now working in the virtual environment.

 Once the environment is activated, one can now install CRNT4SBML as follows:

 .. code-block:: console